discourse/discourse-prometheus-alert-receiver/README.md

     receiver will deal gracefully with repeated alerts.

 1. For all alerts you send to Discourse, you can provide some annotations in the alert rule to customise the created topic.
-Remember that annotations can be templated, so you can easily adjust them for each alert, however they *must* be common to all alerts in the group, so choose your template variables with some care.
+However, Prometheus templates are limited in what they can do, so there's a certain amount of hard-coding in the title.

    The recognised annotations are:

   * **`topic_title`** -- the title to give to all newly-created topics for the alert.
 If you don't set this, you'll get a fairly gnarly-looking